lowjungxuan98/Project_Management_App/README.md

 ### Step 1: Resetting the Database

-To start with a clean database, use the command below:
+To start with a clean database, run:

 ```bash
 npx prisma migrate reset